Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 #### User experiences

 From the end user's point of view, Gluon is a mobile app and a web extension.
-The end-user needs to install the Polkadot web extension on their browser to visit any dApp sites to generate transactions to be signed.
+The end-user needs to install the Mintbase web extension on their browser to visit any dApp sites to generate transactions to be signed.
 They also will need to install a Gluon mobile app as a decentralized 2FA (not the traditional centralized 2FA).

 Users can go to the Gluonwallet.com website or any other compatible dApp to create a transaction.
 The web extension will generate a transaction like a QR code on the web page.
 Users will use the Gluon mobile app to scan this QR code, verify the transaction details, then fingerprint-unlock the partial signing on the phone.
 Once the phone sends the partial signature to the Gluon network, TEA nodes will multisign the same tx using P2.
 Once two partial signatures are complete, they are aggregated and committed to the client blockchain to continue processing the transaction.